Tag Archive for: Medicine

 Our organization promotes several things:

-• the support and representation of all students enrolled in the Montpellier-Nîmes Faculty of Medicine at the University of Montpellier;
+• the support and the representation of all students enrolled in the Montpellier-Nîmes School of Medicine at the University of Montpellier;

-• the promotion of improving student living conditions (in terms of the quality of studies and educational offerings) within the UFR by establishing an ongoing dialogue between students, their elected representatives, and student organizations across all programs within the UFR;
+• the promotion of improving student life (in terms of the quality of studies and educational offerings) within the UFR by establishing an ongoing dialogue between students, their elected representatives, and student organizations—across all programs—belonging to the UFR;

-• the bringing together of students from the various departments within the faculty, particularly through the development of joint student initiatives, in order to transcend the divisions inherent in different academic programs and foster mutual inspiration by leveraging the synergy of diverse skills.
+• the gathering of students from the various departments within the UFR, particularly through the development of joint student initiatives, in order to transcend the divisions inherent in the different degree programs and foster mutual inspiration by leveraging the synergy of diverse skills.

-In addition, students are not required to pay any fees.
-Simply by being enrolled in the department, students can participate in all the activities offered by our association.
+Furthermore, students are not required to make any financial contributions.
+Simply being enrolled in the UFR allows students to participate in all the activities offered by our association.

-A few words about the 2020–2021 board?
+A few words about the 2020–2021 executive board?

-Our association's executive board is made up of students—whether or not they are elected representatives of their academic department—who are appointed for a one-year term from October to October to coordinate the team of student representatives.
+Our association's executive board is made up of students—whether or not they are elected UFR representatives—who are appointed for a one-year term from October to October to coordinate the team of student representatives.

-The 2020–2021 term will begin this summer: please feel free to contact the current board if you’re interested in any of the positions!
+The 2020–2021 term of office will begin this summer: please feel free to contact the current board if you’re interested in any of the positions!

 Please feel free to contact us with any questions about student representation!